Louisiana Power of Attorney Package Special Pricing

 Do you or a relative or friend need a Power of Attorney?
 A General Power of Attorney allows someone to appoint a person to represent them in business and financial transactions.
 This is important if a person is ill, not ambulatory, or may be traveling or otherwise unavailable.
 In Louisiana this document is called a General Mandate and Procuration.
 Your Civil Law Notary Public can draft any type of Power of Attorney that you need, including Power of Attorney for Real Estate, Financial Power of Attorney, Springing Power of Attorney, General Power of Attorney, Durable Power of Attorney and Medical Power of Attorney.

 Don't risk downloading a power of attorney document from an internet website.
 Have a Louisiana Civil Law Notary Public prepare your document that will conform to the unique laws of the State of Louisiana.

 You will be provided with:

-Three (3) original General Power of Attorney documents (or an original and two Certified True Copies) and;
+Three (3) original General Power of Attorney documents and;

 The Louisiana Civil Law Notary Public will come to your home, office, hospital room, nursing home, or other location to execute the Power of Attorney.